Any name matches (anymatches)

 Click Filter data and you will see the following result:

-Click Create column and follow the same steps to add a new Boolean column that shows true when the values in the tables column match the siem.*.*.* format.
+If we want to add a column instead, click Create column and follow the same steps.
+A new Boolean column will be created which shows true when the values in the tables column match the siem.*.*.* format.

 How does it work in LINQ?